We may earn commission from affiliate links →

 Aura Caves, Fira, Santorini

 The WineryCave is the smallest of the two and can accommodate up to 4 people.
-It has a hall, full kitchen with stovetop, fridge, kettle, dining table, coffee machine, a beautiful private bathroom, and many other amenities.
-A set of stairs leads to a patio with open-air beds and a 4-seat jetted hot tub.
+It has a hall, full kitchen, stovetop, fridge, kettle, dining table, coffee machine, beautiful private bathroom, and many other amenities.
+A set of stairs leads to a patio with open-air beds, and a 4-seat jetted hot tub.

 The largest of the two Aura Caves is the PassionCave, which has room for up to 6 people.
 There’s a living room, a great kitchen with a dining table, a patio with open-air beds, and a 6-seat jetted hot tub.
 Additionally, both cave suites have complimentary WiFi, multi-sockets, and USB connections.

-We encourage you to look at some photos of each of these phenomenal Santorini cave rooms.
+We encourage you to look at photos of these phenomenal Santorini cave rooms.
 Don’t they look terrific?

 Perivolas Hotel Oia, Santorini

 Sitting atop a cliff high above the Aegean Sea, Perivolas Hotel is a short walk from scenic Oia while offering ultimate tranquility and panoramic views.
 Built “amphitheatrically,” as their website states, this 5-star hotel in Santorini has a cave infinity pool and a fantastic wellness center with an open-air hot tub, massage rooms, and steam bath.
 There are no fewer than 22 private houses set in restored 300-year-old caves.